branchtalk-io/backend/docs/1_goals_and_non-goals.md

    what not.
 If you don't remove/ban them, you will be liable for all the damage they've done, so you would need an army of mods and/or some tools which could direct their attention where such activities happen, perhaps event banning things automatically.
-This is huge task, vastly exceeding creating _just a non-linear discussion site_.
+This is a huge task, vastly exceeding creating _just a non-linear discussion site_.